Skip to main content

 warning

-This article requires a revision.
+This article is outdated and requires a revision.

 There are three main synchronization modes